Route availability: Vehicle calculations

 Route availability for a vehicle (locomotive or wagon) is generally based upon its axle loading.
 That is, how much of the laden weight of the vehicle is distributed on each axle.
 The more weight on each axle, the higher the RA number, and the more restricted the vehicle is.
-The uneven weight distribution of the class 28 Co-Bo forced the use of a six-wheel bogie at one end in order to stay within RA 8.
 For wagons it is normal to have different RAs when running empty and full.

 The RA of a locomotive must not exceed the RA of the track except under strictly controlled circumstances.

-Thus a locomotive with RA 1 is able to work on any line, although it will have a very light axle loading (which will limit its capabilities, for example class 01 shunters are RA 1).
-An RA 10 locomotive could only work upon an RA 10 line, placing severe restrictions on where it can be used.
+Thus a locomotive with RA 1 is able to work on any line, although it will have a very light axle loading.
+An RA 10 locomotive could only run on RA 10 lines, placing severe restrictions on where it can be used.

 If a vehicle has wheels that require significant balance weights, often found on steam locomotives, the dynamic loading resulting in what is termed the hammer blow action may affect the RA of the vehicle.

 Network Rail currently gives the allowed axle loadings as follows:

-The information regarding route availability (RA) in this article comes from the British Rail (London Midland Region) Route Availability Guide and the Freight Train Loads Book, both issued in 1969.
-Several routes will have had their RA numbers changed since that time.